codr7/gfoo/README.md

 ```

 ### macros
-Macros are called before compilation and expand to the unquoted contents of their stacks.
+Macros are called during compilation and expand to the unquoted contents of their stacks.

 ```
   macro: foo () {